 In traditional makhana markets, four quality types of pop are distinguished, i.e. lava, murha, turi, and mix.
 The differences in quality are almost exclusively linked with the size of the pop.
 Makhana transactions in these traditional markets are done in gunny bags.
 These gunny bags are standardized in size and the weight of such a gunny bag is indicative of the quality of makhana.
 If makhana is processed well, makhana pops are larger and weigh less and a low weight of a bag is thus an indication of good quality.
-The general rule of thumb is that a bag of 8 kgs is an indication of high-quality lava makhana and a bag that weighs more than 10 kgs contains mostly lower quality makhana.
+The general rule of thumb is that a bag of 8 kgs is an indication of high-quality lava makhana and a bag that weighs more than 10 kgs contains mostly lower quality makhana (murha and turi).

-The previous section has shown how the branded products done by wholesalers themselves have taken off in recent years.
-We will call this the low-cost branding from here onwards.
+The previous section has shown how the branded products graded and packaged by wholesalers themselves have taken off in recent years.
+This is called the low-price brands from here onwards.
 Table 8 documents some of the costs and benefits from this branding process for the wholesalers that do so.
-Different activities are needed to do the packing and branding process.
-They involve the purchase of designed bags and bagging.
+Two activities are needed to do the packing and branding process, i.e. the purchase of designed bags and the bagging.
 Half of the wholesalers buy empty branded bags.
-While some of these bags are made in the production area Dharbangha itself, the majority however are ordered from specialized manufacturers in the cities of Kanpur or Delhi.
+While some of these bags are made in the production area of Darbhanga itself, the majority (94% of the bags) however are ordered from specialized manufacturers in the cities of Kanpur or Delhi.
 In 18% of the cases, the design of the bag was done by the wholesaler himself.
-If not, the costs of the (outsourced) design amount to a one-off investment of 22,000 Rs.
+If so, the costs of the design amount to a one-off investment of 22,000 Rs.
 The average cost per empty bag is 2.1 Rs.
 Almost half of the wholesalers (47%) report to own a packaging machine.
-The investment costs of such a machine are minimal as the reported price is 1,862 Rs (or 41 USD).
+The investment costs for such a machine are minimal as the reported price is 1,862 Rs (or 41 USD).
 The labor costs involved in filling up and the sealing of the bags amounts to 0.4 Rs.
-The overall variable costs for packing are thus 2.5 Rs per bag or 10 Rs per kg (as bags are mostly 0.25 kg).

 Wholesalers were asked at their level to evaluate the benefits from the packing and branding process.
-They estimated that if the products that were in the bags were sold loose, they would be able to obtain a price that is on average 15 Rs lower than when bagged and branded.
+They estimated that if the products that were in the bags were sold loose, they would be able to obtain a price that is on average 15 Rs lower than when bagged and branded.11 Based on the numbers above, this compares to total variable costs for bagging of 2.5 Rs per bag or 10 Rs per kg (as bags are mostly 0.25 kg).
 However, some wholesalers indicated that these products were not comparable as the quality of products that go in the branded bags is low and could not be sold loose.